Should You Take Portraits On Location Or In A Studio?

 Final Thoughts

-Talking with your photographer about the images you are envisioning is crucial during the planning phase of your portraits.
-In my experience, Pinterest is immensely helpful with this endeavor.
-I always ask for a dedicated Pinterest board with the captions rewritten to state what exactly my clients love about those images.
-This communicates what is important to you and helps me as the photographer know exactly what elements to focus on (no pun intended).
-This doesn’t just apply to your possible portrait location, but also the lighting, posing, and compositions!
+I always ask for a dedicated Pinterest board with rewritten captions to state exactly what my clients love about those images.
+This communicates what is important to you and helps me, as the photographer, to know precisely what elements to focus on (no pun intended).
+It doesn’t just apply to your possible portrait location but also to the lighting, posing, and compositions!

 The images in this post are from a studio and on-location cosplay portrait session with my friend Erin as Captain Marvel!